 Broomball strategy is similar to ice hockey.
 So when it comes to defense, always try to clear the ball away from your goal by whacking it along the boards – never clear it up the middle near your own goal!
 If you see lots of open ice up the middle, it will be tempting to try to clear it there.
 But if you whiff on the clearing attempt, suddenly you’ve left the ball right in front of your goal for an opposing player to grab.

 Shift length: If you have more than six players on your team, you’ll be rotating players in and out.
 Keep your shifts short!
 Broomball can be very exhausting, so you will want to make sure you don’t get stuck on the ice for too long.
 There’s nothing worse than people staying out too long on the ice and getting tired.
 Or worse, they steal your playing time because they won’t come off the ice in a timely fashion like everyone else.
 Try to get your team on the same page regarding shift length.

 Shooting: Practice is really important.
 We’re assuming you don’t have a broomball rink in your backyard.
 So the time you have at the ice rink will be your only chance to get better.
 Use your time wisely!
 Arrive early if you can.
 If you have time before the game, practice shooting so you can get used to using the broom.

 It’s never a bad idea to get the ball near the goal.
 If you have no play, and your teammates all seem covered, why not flip the ball towards the net and hope to get a good bounce?
+Maybe it will hit someone’s shoe and bounce right to a teammate.
 Lots of hockey goals are scored this way, and broomball is no exception.